kefahB/plugins/packages/nativescript-otp/README.md

 Get you development hash code by calling `getAppSignatures()` this will log the flowing into the console:

+> PS: please use `getAppSignatures()` to get the hash code then comment it, it is not needed any more

 ```ts
 JS: packageName: org.nativescript.plugindemo Hash: I+D7XdR0yWS
 ```